 “Home care benefits from a long-term care insurance policy is one fact that surprises consumers.”
 “The other is that policies, especially for those wanting home care benefits, can be more affordable than many people think.”Jesse Slome

 The financial costs and burdens of aging impact American families in a very significant way.
 Too many people forget to plan until their health or age makes it much harder to do so.
-The goal for most people in to remain in their own home and avoid putting pressure on adult children or draining savings.
+Most people indicate in surveys that they wish to remain in their own homes.
+Ideally, people want to avoid facilities, especially nursing homes.
+People surveyed also say they wish to avoid putting pressure on their adult children or be forced to sell off assets, thus draining their savings.

 "Either way, the costs are significant as is the toll on loved ones who typically are called on to provide care.
 Long-Term Care Insurance can be an affordable option but many wait too long,” he said.